Nigel1992/RS3-Discord-Status/README.md

-# Discord Rich Presence with Image Recognition
+# RuneScape 3 Discord Rich Presence Integration

 ![image](https://github.com/Nigel1992/RS3-Discord-Status/assets/5491930/de469f47-c284-40db-b5a9-95e9d44e117e)

-This Python script allows you to update your Discord Rich Presence status based on image recognition.
-It monitors a specific region of your screen for certain images and displays relevant information on your Discord profile.
+This Python script allows you to display your RuneScape 3 activities on your Discord profile using Rich Presence.
+It monitors a specific region of your screen for in-game images and updates your Discord status accordingly.

 ## Prerequisites

-- Python 3.x installed on your system
+1. **Python 3.x** installed on your system.
-- Discord account and a registered application with a client ID
+2. A **Discord account** and a registered application with a **client ID**. [https://discord.com/developers/applications]
-- Images related to the activities you want to track (e.g., "agility.png", "fishing.png", etc.)

 ## Setup